The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Taxi’s are another way of getting around but they can be pricey.
 If you do decide to explore the city by taxi be sure to download the FREE now app (Android/IOS).
 It is also possible to do your bit for the environment and reduce your carbon footprint by selecting an eco/electric taxi at no extra cost to you.

-Top Tip: you can hail a taxi from the street in Dublin once the light is on and the taxi is available for pick-up.
+Top Tip: You can hail a taxi from the street in Dublin once the light is on and the taxi is available for pick-up.
 You must wave your hand towards the road otherwise the taxi will just drive past.
 You can also stop buses (at bus stops) this way to let them know that you wish to embark.

 Where to stay for two days in Dublin?